 I am, if only half the world you are to me.

 These two last lines of Ghazal are very contradictory.
 This is because, from the very start of the poem, the poet says that her beloved is everything for her, she is all for him, and he is all for her, she can do anything to fit her desire and suit her needs, he is all heaven and earth for her.
 But as she comes to an end, she says “if only half the world you are to me.”

 On the other hand, the male character in the poem tries to bring out the best in her and make her more than she is.
 Perhaps she is not as infatuated as he is.
 No matter whether he gives all himself to her or not she will still give herself to him twice.

 Ghazal, by Mimi Khalvati, is one such poem that does not teach me anything about love.
 But still, this is one of those poems, which brings to light many different aspects of love.
-Though a lot of poems have already best defined the love, the use of couplets by a poet like Khalvati is really appreciable, and I believe this is only what makes this poem stand apart from the rest others.
-The poem is also full of literary terms and tools, but it really does not impress me as the poetry of John Donn, Shakespeare, Keats, Yeats and William Wordsworth have already done with their beautiful and fantastic use of imagery and metaphors.
+Though a lot of poems have already best-defined love, the use of couplets by a poet like Khalvati is really appreciable, and I believe this is only what makes this poem stand apart from the rest others.
+The poem is also full of literary terms and tools, but it really does not impress me as the poetry of John Donne, Shakespeare, Keats, Yeats, and William Wordsworth have already done with their beautiful and fantastic use of imagery and metaphors.